 This guide includes information and resources designed to aid you in locating research and managing sources for your senior comps project.
-For further assistance with your research, including finding information, using Zotero, and more, visit the research desk or schedule an appointment with your librarian.
+For further assistance with your research, including finding information, using Zotero, and more, contact the research desk or schedule an appointment with your librarian.

 Just like field research, library research is not a linear process.
 It is a matter of trying, evaluating and learning from the results, refining your strategy, trying again, and exploring possibilities.
 It can be fun and exciting to find new information, explore new directions, and think about what all of that might mean for your topic.